micdavis93/phase-1-api-project-rick-and-morty-info/README.md

     6. An updated counter of likes and dislikes (with positive and negative Jerry expressions next to them respectively)
 3. A like-dislike voting button
 4. A comment section for the character with an ability to submit comments

+The basic story of your application
+The core features of your MVP
+The API data you'll be using and how you'll use it Challenges you expect to face
+How you are meeting the requirements of the project